dgroomes/browser-extension-framework/examples/detect-code-libraries/README.md

-# example
+# detect-code-libraries

-This is an example browser extension that uses BrowserExtensionFramework.
+'Detect Code Libraries' is an example browser extension that is built with BrowserExtensionFramework

 ## "Detect Code Libraries"